-Pigment Dispersion Syndrome Diagnosis
+Pigment Dispersion Syndrome Diagnosis and Treatment

 Because there are often no symptoms, pigment dispersion syndrome (PDS) is usually diagnosed during a regular eye exam.
 That is why it is so important to have an eye exam with your ophthalmologist.